LucidThought/BookTrade/README.md

 BookTrade
 =========

-Book trading web app and Android app
+Book trading web app originally created for a Database Technologies class at the University of Calgary